vuapo-eth/ict2/ARCHITECTURE.md

 ## Properties
 *We will need some variables that can be adjusted/configured by the user.
 For example, the user should be able to change the neighbors.
 For that it makes sense to implement a properties class that keeps track of all variables.
 I recommend designing this class with scalability in mind from the beginning as if it would have to handle hundreds of variables.
-This will make sure that new variables can be added, changed or removed with a single line instead of having to change the source code in 10 different places - as it is necessary in the current Java implementation.*
+This will make sure that new variables can be added, changed or removed with a single line instead of having to change the source code in 10 different places - as is necessary in the Java prototype.*

 The user should be able to update the properties during runtime (e.g. from the GUI) without having to restart the node.
 To allow that a PropertiesUser interface can be used.
 This interface would specify a function `updateProperties(Properties properties)` that is evoked in the top level class (should be Ict) when the properties change.
 Each class that works with configurable variables or contains components that do, would implement that interface and update its internal variables based on the new properties object or delegate the changed properties to the respective sub-component.